The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Luminosity Function

 \subsection{Magnitude and Color in Fiducial Bands}

 In order to compare intrinsic luminosities of objects over a range of redshift, the magnitudes in the observed bands are not sufficient, since they sample different parts of the spectrum at different redshifts, and thus need to be k-corrected.
-For this purpose, we calculate the absolute AB magnitude in two fiducial top-hat bands fixed in rest-frame wavelength from the spectra for all our objects from the SDSS I/II and BOSS samples.
+For this purpose, we calculate the absolute AB magnitude from the spectra in two fiducial top-hat bands fixed in rest-frame wavelength from the spectra for all our objects from the SDSS I/II and BOSS samples.
 The first is the fiducial band we have introduced before; it lies between 4150\AA\, and 4300\AA, sampling the continuum between the H$\gamma$ and H$\delta$ lines.
 The other band is between 4950\AA\, and 5100\AA.
-From now on, we will refer to these bands as the [4200] and [5000] bands respectively.
+As introduced earlier, we will refer to these bands as the [4200] and [5000] bands respectively.
 These two wavelength ranges roughly represent the wavelength coverage for the $r$ and $i$ bands at redshift $z \sim 0.5$, and lie in continuum regions without strong absorption lines.
 The magnitude in the [4200] band is available for every object in our sample, because our selection process guarantees that this rest-frame wavelength is covered in the spectrum.
 The same is not true for the [5000] band, since it is shifted outside the spectral coverage for redshift greater than around unity.
-However, galaxies in subsamples with homogeneous selection that we will use to calculate the luminosity function (the SDSS Main Galaxy Sample and the BOSS CMASS Sample) do not get to such high redshift, so this is not an issue.
+However, galaxies in subsamples with homogeneous selection that will be used to calculate the luminosity function (the SDSS Main Galaxy Sample and the BOSS CMASS Sample) do not extend to such high redshift, so this is not an issue.

-For each band, the averaged flux density $\bar{f}_\lambda$ in the band is calculated from the spectrum, then scaled to 10 parsec by a factor $(1+z)\left(\frac{D_L(z)}{10\mathrm{pc}}\right)^2$ for the calculation of absolute magnitude.
-The AB magnitude is then derived.
-This Spectro magnitude is then converted to Cmodel magnitude using the observed difference between Cmodel and Spectro magnitude from the SDSS bands, and interpolated to the wavelength where the fiducial band under consideration lies at the observed redshift.
+For each band, the averaged flux density $\bar{f}_\lambda$ in the band is calculated from the spectrum, then scaled to 10 parsec by the factor $(1+z)\left(\frac{D_L(z)}{10\mathrm{pc}}\right)^2$ for the calculation of absolute magnitude in the AB system.
+This Spectro magnitude is then converted to cModel magnitude using the observed difference between cModel and Spectro magnitude from the SDSS bands, and interpolated to the wavelength where the fiducial band under consideration lies at the observed redshift.
 Galactic extinction is corrected in the same manner, using the extinction in SDSS bands interpolated to the appropriate wavelength where the fiducial band lies.